 What services are covered by Medicaid for South Dakota enrollees?
 How much is South Dakota Medicaid?
+These and other questions will be addressed below.
+Download our informative guide to learn more about Medicaid coverage and costs.
+The sections below go over:

-- How much does Medicaid cost in South Dakota?
+- How Much Does Medicaid Cost in South Dakota?

-- What services are covered by Medicaid in South Dakota?
+- What Services are Covered by Medicaid in South Dakota?

-- What does Medicaid not cover in South Dakota?
+- What Does Medicaid Not Cover in South Dakota?

-- Types of Medicaid insurance in South Dakota
+- Types of Medicaid Insurance in South Dakota

 How Much Does Medicaid Cost in South Dakota?

 South Dakota Medicaid cost estimates are in line with the requirements of the federal government.
 According to federal guidelines, states have the option to establish cost sharing (out of pocket) spending requirements and charge premiums for Medicaid enrollees.
 SD Medicaid cost estimates for cost sharing expenses vary from member to member.
 The costs may include copayments, deductibles, coinsurance and other similar charges.
+By downloading our in-depth guide, you will learn more about the coverage options for Medicaid.

 SD Medicaid cost estimates do not apply to pregnant women and children.
 These members are exempted from most coinsurance, copayments and out of pocket costs.
 Moreover, South Dakota estimate Medicaid costs do not apply to Native America receiving services through HIS or upon HIS referral or those eligible to receive or that have ever received care from Urban Indian Health, HIS or another Tribal facility.